-Martin Schweinsberg is an Assistant Professor of Organizational Behavior at ESMT Berlin.
+Martin Schweinsberg is an Associate Professor of Organizational Behavior at ESMT Berlin.
 Previously he was an Assistant Professor at INSEAD.
 Martin obtained his Ph.D. from London Business School and also holds a MSc (cum laude) and a BSc (with honours and cum laude) in psychology from the University of Amsterdam.
 Martin has been recognized as a National Academy of Science's Kavli Fellow and as one of the 40 Best Business School Professors under 40 by Poets and Quants.

 In one line of research, Martin tries to understand the psychological reasons for when and why negotiations end without an agreement.
 In a second line of research, Martin seeks to make scientific knowledge generation more reproducible, open, and collaborative.
 As part of this, Martin investigates the psychology of analyzing data.